LIPASE INHIBITORS

 Orlistat vs Placebo for Weight Loss in Obese Patients, Obesity Research (2000) [PubMed abstract]

-• A trial in Obesity Research enrolled 729 patients with an average BMI of 35
+• The trial enrolled 729 patients with an average BMI of 35

 Main inclusion criteria